brycehanscomb/brycehanscomb.com/pages/how-to-make-a-testable-user-interface.md

 It follows then that the easier it is for a QA to test a UI, the better their ability to find defects.

 But what can web developers do to assist?
-Here's five things web developers can do in the course of their duties to increase the testability of their user interfaces:
+Here's six things web developers can do in the course of their duties to increase the testability of their user interfaces:

 ## 1. Expose Testing Hooks